Dimensions of Law Student Wellbeing

 1. Miami Law’s Office of Accessibility Services ensures that students with disabilities are fully supported and works collaboratively with law school staff, faculty, and students to create a learning environment that is accessible, diverse and inclusive for everyone.
 For questions about accessibility and accommodations contact the Office of Accessibility Services.

-2. The Law School is fortunate to have two student organizations focused on the wellbeing of our natural and built environment.
-The mission of the Environmental Law Society (“ELS”) is to explore policy issues and career opportunities centered in environmental law.
-The Environmental Justice Network (“EJN”) was created to mobilize and organize local and national efforts to curb environmental wrongs, especially those which create social injustice.
+2. The Law School is fortunate to have a student organization focused on the wellbeing of our natural and built environments.
+The Environmental Law Society (“ELS”) also explores policy issues and career opportunities centered in environmental law.

 3. The University of Miami Police Department (“UMPD”) UMPD supports the safety and security of everyone on campus through proactive community-policing efforts and 24/7 patrol by highly skilled and experienced officers.
 UMPD also offers continuous crime prevention and safety programming for the University community, including self-defense courses.